Battle of Buchy

-The Battle of Buchy was a battle fought during the Franco-Prussian War, on 4 December 1870, at Buchy, Seine-Maritime, France.
+The Battle of Buchy was fought during the Franco-Prussian War, on 4 December 1870, at Buchy, Seine-Maritime, France.
 During the battle, the VIII Corps of the Prussian Army, under the command of General of the Infantry August Karl von Goeben, suddenly attacked and defeated a French force under the command of General de Brigade Guillaume Briand.
 The French suffered heavy losses.
 After their victory at Buchy, German troops captured Rouen.

 Background

 After capturing Amiens at the end of November 1870, the commander of the Prussian First Army, Edwin von Manteuffel, continued to march towards Rouen, a city located on the Seine in Normandy.
 Aiming to attack a French division under the command of General Briand, the First Army marched with VIII Corps on the right flank, through Poix and Forges, and I Corps, on the left, through Breteuil.
 The French had deployed before Rouen to defend the city, but had not yet finished building up their defenses.

 On 2 December, French cavalry sent to scout the Germans discovered the enemy at Forges-les-Eaux and Formiere.
 Examining the situation, German forces departed for Grandvillers and Gaillefontaine on 3 December.
 Early in the morning of 4 December, the German VIII Corps descended on Formiere and discovered that the French had abandoned it.
 Afterward, von Goeben's forces fiercely attacked the French army stationed on the heights of Maquency and Bosc-Bordel, on the way to Rouen.
 The French were eventually dislodged from their defensive position by the German 15th Infantry Division and had to retreat to the village of Buchy.